ggreen/postgres-showcase/docs/labs/Postgres_Vector_Database.md

 Extract the vector_database_wikipedia_articles_embedded.csv file from the downloaded zip archive.

 ```
+cd runtime
 unzip vector_database_wikipedia_articles_embedded.zip
 ```

 ### Connect to your PostgreSQL database:

-You can connect using the psql command-line tool.
+You can connect using the psql command-line tool (you must have psql installed)

 ```
 psql -d "postgresql://postgres:postgres@localhost:5436/postgres"